mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

     >>> print(longer_hair_rule)
     the Rule that the court MAY ALWAYS impose the
       RESULT:
-        the Fact that <the suspected beard> was a beard
+        the fact that <the suspected beard> was a beard
       GIVEN:
-        the Fact that <the suspected beard> was facial hair the Fact that the length of <the suspected beard> was exactly equal to 8 millimeter
+        the fact that <the suspected beard> was facial hair the fact that the length of <the suspected beard> was exactly equal to 8 millimeter
-        the Fact that <the suspected beard> occurred on or below the chin GIVEN the ENACTMENT:
+        the fact that <the suspected beard> occurred on or below the chin GIVEN the ENACTMENT:
         "In this Act, beard means any facial hair no shorter than 5 millimetres in length that: occurs on or below the chin…" (/test/acts/47/4 1935-04-01)